 I believe one of the greatest strengths of The Family Institute is the depth and diversity of its therapists.
 It was such a rewarding opportunity to be able to collaborate with and learn from seasoned clinicians.

 You will receive an accredited Master of Science degree from Northwestern University so you can start your career in marriage and family therapy.

 Accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT), upon graduation, you will have met the educational requirements for clinical membership in the American Association for Marriage and Family Therapy.
-View student achievement data.
+View the Graduate Achievement Data Disclosure Table.

 Those seeking licensure must obtain additional clinical experience and supervision before qualifying to take the licensing exam.
 This usually takes two years.
 Consult AAMFT for more information about the profession and your state licensing board for more information about licensing.

 Attend an open house on campus or online to learn more about if the program is the right fit for you.